Chief of Staff

 Prior to joining the nonprofit community, Katherine began her career working in the media and transitioned to an advertising agency before realizing her animal welfare calling.

-Katherine is a frequent speaker at national animal welfare conferences on the topics of marketing communications, leadership and culture, coalition building, fundraising, and nonprofit management.
-In addition to having several feature articles published in Animal Sheltering magazine, Katherine is the author of the book Coalition Building for Animal Care Organizations, a how-to guide for animal advocates to work collaboratively in communities.
+Katherine is a frequent speaker at national animal welfare conferences on the topics of business model expansion, marketing communications, leadership and culture, coalition building, fundraising, and nonprofit management.
+In addition to having several feature articles published in Animal Sheltering magazine over the years, Katherine is the author of the book Coalition Building for Animal Care Organizations, a how-to guide for animal advocates to work collaboratively in communities.

 She has received numerous awards ranging from Public Relations Professional of the Year to having St. Louis Mayor Francis Slay proclaim “Katherine McGowan Day,” honoring her animal welfare advocacy work with the City of Saint Louis.